canonical-web-and-design/maas-gui-vanilla-theme/README.md

 To see the latest changes and updates live please view the [demo page](http://ubuntudesign.github.io/maas-gui-vanilla-theme/)

+## Change log (v1.1.0)

+- Updated all icons and colour set within the framework.
+This will keep inline with the Vanilla Framework and the new visual update which is going across all products
+- Links have changed from black to blue.
+This keeps MAAS inline with Juju and other Cloud products also improves the visual UX.
+- Improved the responsive nature of MAAS.
+Tables especially have been improved.
+The new card view and label using ```aria-label``` improves the readability and uses on mobile / small screens.
+- All assets have been renamed and also hosted on https://assets.ubuntu.com.
+This gives the flexibility to use hosted assets or to host them locally dependant on project.
+- Navigation responsive issues have been resolved.
+- Flash messages has been removed and now replaced with the improved notification pattern.
+- New utility classes ```u-display--mobile``` & ```u-display--desktop``` have been added for extra responsive development / design flexibility.
+- Accordion styles have been slightly improved.
+Removing the cross style and keeping it consistent with our remove style.
+- Login action card styles have been added to the framework.

 Code licensed [LGPLv3](http://opensource.org/licenses/lgpl-3.0.html) by [Canonical Ltd](http://www.canonical.com/)

 With ♥ from Canonical